This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 If symptoms do not resolve consider pharmacotherapy.

 The prescriber must discuss the possible treatment options with the individual and/or family/carers, including the anticipated benefits and potential risks of treatment (in particular, cerebrovascular risk factors should be assessed and the possible increased risk of stroke/transient ischaemic attack and possible adverse effects on cognition discussed).
+The risks and benefits of atypical antipsychotics are described below.

 The expected benefits must outweigh the potential risks/side effects of medication for each individual.
 Pharmacological management of severe BPSD (agitation and aggression in particular) should only be considered if behaviours cause severe distress to the individual and/or there is immediate risk of harm to other patients or carers.